-Category Specification Waveform Biphasic Truncated Exponential Energy Adult: 150 J nominal delivered into a 50 ohm load Infant/child: 50 J nominal delivered into a 50 ohm load Charge control Automatic by Patient Analysis System Charge time from shock-a dvised Typically < 6 seconds with a fresh DBP-2800 battery pack and < 9 seconds with a fresh DBP-1400 battery pack.
-Charge time may increase at the end of battery life and for temperatures below 10°C. Charge complete indication on Shock-required indicator flashing Shock delivery Fully Automatic Automatic If Patient Analysis System decides rhythm is no longer shockable, or If defibrillation pads are removed from patient or unplugged from unit.
-Manual If operator presses the OFF/DISARM button at any tin to disarm and turns off the device.
+Category Specification Waveform Biphasic Truncated Exponential Energy Adult: 150 Joules Infant/child: 50 Joules Charge control Automatic by Patient Analysis System Charge time from shock-a dvised Typically < 6 seconds with a fresh DBP-2800 battery pack and < 9 seconds with a fresh DBP-1400 battery pack.
+Charge time may increase at the end of battery life and for temperatures below 10°C. Charge complete indication on Shock-required indicator flashing Shock delivery , Fully Automatic DISARM Automatic If Patient Analysis System decides rhythm is no longer shockable, or If defibrillation pads are removed from patient or unplugged from unit.
+Manual If operator presses the OFF/DISARM button at any time to disarm and turns off the device.